romshark/Go-1-2-Proposal---Immutability/README.md

 The language must be adjusted to support the `const` qualifier inside type definitions to denote certain types as immutable.

-The compiler needs to perform an additional scan for mutations on immutable
-types:
-- assignments to _immutable_ types
+The compiler must enforce the following rules:
+- Assignments to objects of an immutable type are illegal.
-- any calls of methods with a _mutable_ receiver type on _immutable_ types
+- Calls to methods with a mutable receiver type on objects of an immutable type are illegal.
+- Immutable types cannot be casted to their mutable counterparts.
+- Types must implement immutable interface methods using an immutable receiver type.
+- Mutable types must be explicitly casted to their immutable counterparts.
+- During method calls - pointer receivers must be implicitly casted in both directions (mutable to immutable and vice-versa) if the types of the objects they're pointing to are equal.

 It is to be noted, that all proposed changes are fully backward-compatible and don't require any breaking changes to be introduced to the Go 1.x language